nrennie/nrennie.rbind.io/content/blog/2022-08-16-designing-tidytuesday-visualisations-for-mobile-with-quarto/index.md

 author: Nicola Rennie
 categories:
   - R
+  - Data Visualisation
+  - Quarto
 date: "2022-08-16"
 draft: false
 excerpt: "If, like me, you mostly scroll through Twitter on your phone, you might want to consider designing your content specifically aimed at people who look at Twitter on their phone.
 Here's how to do it in R, with a little help from Quarto."
 layout: blog-single
 slug: "2022-08-16-designing-tidytuesday-visualisations-for-mobile-with-quarto"
 subtitle: "If, like me, you mostly scroll through Twitter on your phone, you might want to consider designing your content specifically aimed at people who look at Twitter on their phone.
 Here's how to do it in R, with a little help from Quarto."
-tags:
-- r, data visualisation, quarto
 title: "Designing #TidyTuesday visualisations for mobile (with Quarto)"
 image: featured.png
 ---